The Account Settings page allows admins to manage their Checkr account and individual users to manage their account settings. Use this page to:

 - Select an environment: Live or Test.

-- Choose to include the full related object, if desired.
+- Choose to Include related object in payload, if desired.

-- Click Add to create the new Webhooks.
+- Click Add to create the new webhook.

 To acknowledge receipt of a webhook, your endpoint should return a 2xx HTTP status code.
 Any other information returned in the response headers or response body is ignored.